What did these guys to be considered the most famous hackers in history

 Gonzalez achieved millionaire profits together with his team.
 After being arrested, he offered his collaboration to the US Secret Service to capture other cybercriminals.

 However, he was also condemned for the attacks after his capture without taking into account that those attacks were planned in collaboration with the Government.
 Since 2008, he is paying a sentence of 20 years in prison.
+Being one of the most famous hackers doesn´t guarantee a brilliant future in security companies after all.

 Evgeny Mikhailovich Bogachev aka "Fantomas"